Let’s take a dip, fish freaks and crustacean crazies.

-Much of the exhibit has also been converted over to house Stellar’s Bay: a sea lion research centre run by with the University of British Columbia.
+Much of the exhibit has also been converted over to house Stellar’s Bay: a sea lion research center run in conjunction with the University of British Columbia.

 This unique research outpost has since grown to include walruses and northern fur seals, while retaining the majority of the Canada’s Arctic Gallery.

 Animals: African Penguins